-When not using the LATCH system, all child seats must be secured to the vehicle with the lap part of a lap/shoulder belt.
+When not using the LATCH system, all child seats must be secured to the vehicle with the lap part of a lap/ shoulder belt.

-In addition, the lap/shoulder belts in all seating positions except the driver's have a locking mechanism that must be activated to secure a child seat.
+In addition, the lap/shoulder belts in all seating positions except the driver's have a lockable retractor that must be activated to secure a child seat.

-If you intend to install a child seat in the center seating position of the rear seat, remove its head restraint, and make sure the detachable seat belt is securely latched (see page 92).
+If you intend to install a child seat in the center seating position of the rear seat, make sure to push down the head restraint to the lowest position, and make sure the detachable seat belt is securely latched (see page 99).